news

 The assailants bound her feet and hands.
 They carried her to the bathroom.
 They wrapped tape around her mouth and head to stop her screaming.

-The robbers ransacked the room, taking an estimated $9–10 million worth of jewellery, including two diamond Cartier bracelets, a gold and diamond Jacob necklace, Lorraine Schwartz diamond earrings, a gold Rolex, and more.
+The robbers ransacked the room, taking an estimated $9–10 million worth of jewellery, including two diamond Cartier bracelets, a gold and diamond Jacob necklace, Lorraine Schwartz diamond earrings, her 20-carat engagement ring from then-husband Kanye West, and more.
 Kim was left bound and terrified in the bathtub as the men fled the scene.

 ADVERTISEMENT